First Alert Tropical Update: Watching the western Caribbean Sea

-SUMMARY: We continue to monitor an area of potential tropical development in the western Caribbean.
+SUMMARY: An area of thunderstorms in the western Caribbean Sea has potential to develop into a tropical system later this week.
 Click on the video for more details.

 THANK YOU FOR TRUSTING WNCT 9 FIRST ALERT WEATHER!
 Weather changes quickly.
 Your full team of First Alert meteorologists- Jerry Jackson, Dontae Jones, Megan Lindsey, Pierce Legeion and David Sawyer- will keep you updated.
 To follow us “on the go”, check out these links: